 the project’s design involves multidisciplinary skills and experience.

-they are collective of citizens who have a willingness to gain ecological knowledge when engaging with development’s projects in their cities and neighbourhoods.
-They want to contribute to make their neighbourhoods and their cities a greener and better place.
+they are a collective of citizens who have the willingness to gain ecological knowledge when engaging with development projects in their cities and neighborhoods.
+They want to contribute to making their neighborhoods and their cities a greener and better place.

 at the end of the project, the ecology should be at the centre of the organisational development and ethos of the partners.

 the project will create its own new ecological assessment tools to better quantity and quality the ecological impact with a framework adapted to a variety of cultural interventions.

 the term "urban ecology" has been used variously to describe the study of humans in cities, of nature in cities, and of the coupled relationships between humans and nature.
 “Urban ecology” is the name of one of our training programme about changing perspectives and understanding the conditions of neglect, viewing the empty spaces both as ecological spots but also as political spots, and building the capacity to create better governance to transform the spaces positively and create the conditions for sustained care.